First Published: July 1, 2007

 Corrections (errata, apologia) of version published version Nutrition and Health, Vol 19 1&2 Jan 2008).

 It’s surprising what a champion of the environment Darwin was, and indeed still is, for his thoughts on what he termed ‘conditions of existence’.
 These are now remarkably prescient with new knowledge describing how ‘epigenetic variation’ affects the behaviour or expression of the genome, the genetic material.
-Epigenetic variations result from environment influences such as substrate, nutrition, stress and emotions, specific chemicals – including pollutants or addictive drugs etc. They are instigated by changed environmental chemistry, of maternal environment particularly, traits which can for example be passed down generationally, affecting shape, form or function along familiar lines (thus ‘familial’ diseases – and the opposite: fit, active, long-lived healthy lines).
+Epigenetic variations result from environmental influences such as substrate, nutrition, stress and emotions, specific chemicals – including pollutants or addictive drugs etc. They are instigated by changed environmental chemistry, of maternal environment particularly, traits which can for example be passed down generationally, affecting shape, form or function along familiar lines (thus ‘familial’ diseases – and the opposite: fit, active, long-lived healthy lines).

 Darwin said there were ‘two great engines’ thrusting evolution forward: natural selection and ‘conditions of existence’.
 His opinion on which of the two was the most influential itself evolves over his lifetime.